-- The maximum number of ACLs is 512. - The maximum number of rules per system is 2048 rules. - An ACL can have up to 2048 rules.
-However, due to resource restrictions, the average number of rules bound to the ports should not exceed 20. - The maximum number of rules that can be bound to the ports is 64 for each of the following list types: MAC ACLs, IP ACLs (including Standard and Extended ACLs), IPv6 Standard ACLs, and IPv6 Extended ACLs.
+- ?
+The maximum number of ACLs is 256. - ?
+The maximum number of rules per ACL is 1K. - ?
+An ACL can have up to 1K rules.
+However, due to resource restrictions, the average number of rules bound to the ports should not exceed 20. - ?
+The maximum number of rules that can be bound to the ports is 64 for each of the following list types: MAC ACLs, IP ACLs (including Standard and Extended ACLs), IPv6 Standard ACLs, and IPv6 Extended ACLs.